Albert-Gao/blog/source/_posts/how-to-use-valgrind-on-windows.md

 ==2539== For counts of detected and suppressed errors, rerun with: -v ==2539== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)
 ```

 Furthermore, running `valgrind --leak-check=full ./main` will give the information of your stack.
 WOW!
 Fantastic!
 After I suffered so much from day 1 for the stupid Surface Book, this is the only time I feel Microsoft is a company you could rely on, haha xD

+## 6. One more thing

+Mr Artem reached out to me recently about his awesome software for debugging memory issues.
+He built Deleaker, which is a modern substitution of
+Valgrind.
+Deleaker supports C as well as C++/Delphi/.Net etc. In general, it doesn't matter what language is used to write code as it works at lower level, hooking allocation/deallocation functions and storing call stacks.

+And having a nice GUI to work with just seems much more efficient to me, which is why I love jetBrains' products.

+- Check this [blog](https://www.deleaker.com/blog/2020/01/04/valgrind-for-windows/) for a comparison between Deleaker and Valgrind, why it is better.
+- Check the [Deleaker](https://www.deleaker.com/) official site for more information.

+Thanks for reading!

+Follow me (<a href='https://twitter.com/albertgao' target="_blank" rel="noopener noreferrer">albertgao</a>) on twitter, if you want to hear more about my interesting ideas.